Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage: Introduction

 This paper is arranged as follows.
 In Sec. \ref{sec:model}, we present the heat engine model, whose operation essentially depends on the designed reservoir spectra.
 In Sec. \ref{sec:technique}, we outline the exact HEOM approach, its approximated treatment, and its use to extract heat currents.
-The central part is given in Sec. \ref{sec:results}, where we present the simulation results.
-We first compare the results of the Redfield-plus approximation with HEOM, then study the quantum heat engine performance as a function of the modulation rate and other parameters such as the thermal coupling strengths.
+Simulation results are presented in Sec. \ref{sec:results}, where HEOM data are shown together with the Redfield-plus approximation and a Markovian treatment.
+The analysis of sideband (Floquet) resonances follows in Sec.~\ref{sec:sidebands}.
+The power boost of the engine that reflects the non-Markovian anti-Zeno quantum advantage is discussed in Secs.~\ref{sec:nonMarkov1} and \ref{sec:nonMarkov2}.
 The conclusions are presented in Sec. \ref{sec:conclusion}.